 His ‘first’ career was a Mining Engineer managing underground operations in coal and gypsum mines in the UK.
 After his MBA (1993), Graham joined FilmNet in corporate finance and business development – the start of his ‘second career’.
 He joined Irdeto, a media technology company, in 1995 and was CEO from 1998 until his resignation in 2015.
 Graham’s qualifications include: BEng (Hons) and MBA degrees; Chartered Engineer and European Engineer; Chartered Director; Member of Institute of Materials, Minerals and Mining; and Fellow of the Institute of Directors.

-Bryan Laxton Member of the Finance and Audit Committee (and Investment Sub Committee).
+Bryan Laxton Member of Property Committee and Member of the Finance and Audit Committee.

 Bryan has a BSc (Hons) in Land Management from Reading University and is a Fellow of the Royal Institution of Chartered Surveyors.
 Bryan has over 35 years business experience mainly at Cushman & Wakefield – one of the world’s largest real estate advisory firms.
 Bryan served on the UK Board for 11 years, including 5 years as CEO and the EMEA Board for 8 years.
 Bryan has served as Chairman of the Reading Real Estate Foundation charity during his 10 years on the board.
 Bryan joined the board of Notcutts, a Woodbridge based Garden Centre retailer, in 2015.
 Bryan is married and has two sons at Woodbridge School.